neuschaefer/reform-handbook/src/source/linux.rst

 Substitute your username for ``kim`` and your IP address for ``192.168.1.242``.
 You can find your IP address by looking for the ``inet`` entries in the output of the ``ip addr`` command.

-Before using SSH functionality, you should generate a public/private keypair by executing ``ssh-keygen``.
+Before using SSH functionality, you should generate a public/private key pair by executing ``ssh-keygen``.

 External Display
 ----------------